 Psychological: This involves consulting a mental health professional.
 You can discuss with him/her about your experiences and relationship.
-Counseling sessions can reduce performance anxiety and help you to cope better with stress.
-Counseling works best when combined with drug therapy.
+Counselling sessions can reduce performance anxiety and help you to cope better with stress.
+Counselling works best when combined with drug therapy.

 Self-help techniques: These include pelvic floor exercises, the pause-squeeze technique, and the use of condoms.

 The weakness of the pelvic floor muscles impairs a person’s ability to delay ejaculation.
 These muscles can be strengthened with Kegel exercises.